ardsh/slonik-trpc/README.md

 Let me know if there already are packages that convert PostgreSQL queries to zod types, we can try to make them compatible and easier to work with the query loaders.

-This is a good issue to contribute on!
-All help is welcome.
+This is a good issue to contribute on.
+All help is welcome!

 ### Can I see the SQL queries that are being executed